 |

-3 Days in Seattle: How to Spend a Perfect Weekend in Seattle
+3 Days in Seattle: A Perfect Weekend Itinerary

 Seattle is a beautiful city, full of things to do, see, and eat no matter what you’re into.
 I know, because I lived in the Seattle area for almost 20 years from elementary school to after college, and spent a large part of that time exploring all corners of the city.